esqu1/SpringAPCSProj/README.md

 Dennis then changed the draw() functions of prisms and cylinders to make them much more efficient and to make the code more consistent.<br />
 Dennis then allowed spheres to spin around a central axis and put a spinning model of the Earth on the board.<br />
 Dennis then used Photoshop to make a high-resolution gray brick texture that could be used later on.

+6/7/15<br />
+Brandon created an options menu that allows the user to change the smoothness of the game.